Our Commitment to Truth & Reconciliation

 Saskatchewan Health Authority honours commitment to Truth and Reconciliation

-Following its initial commitment in 2019, SHA initiated a number of additional actions focused on equitable, accessible and culturally responsive health care, including:
+Following its initial commitment in 2019, SHA initiated actions focused on equitable, accessible and culturally responsive health care, including:

 - Implementing a Traditional Knowledge Keepers Advisory Council to guide organizational initiatives;